A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Criterion

 \textbf{Order-Based.} CE loss is sensitive to any inconsistent alignments between the prediction and target, which leads to penalizing a reasonable translation if it only mismatches the positions of target tokens.
 To soften the penalty for word order errors, Ghazvininejad~\etal~\cite{ghazvininejad2020aligned} propose aligned cross-entropy (AXE) loss, which uses a differentiable dynamic programming method to determine loss based on the best possible monotonic alignment between the ground-truth and the model predictions.
 The AXE loss is calculated as:

 where the first term indicates the aligned cross-entropy loss function between the target tokens and predictions, and the second term penalizes the unaligned predictions.
-Besides, Du~\etal~\cite{du2021order} further propose the order-agnostic cross-entropy (OAXE) loss, which applies the Hungarian algorithm to find the best possible alignment.
-The OAXE loss almost removes the penalty for order errors and guides NAT models to focus on lexical matching.
+Besides, Du~\etal~\cite{du2021order} further propose the order-agnostic cross-entropy (O {A} XE) loss, which applies the Hungarian algorithm to find the best possible alignment.
+The O {A} XE loss almost removes the penalty for order errors and guides NAT models to focus on lexical matching.
+Du~\etal~\cite{du2022ngram} also extend O {A} XE loss by allowing reordering between n-gram phrases but maintaining a strict match of word order within phrases.
+Li~\etal~\cite{li2022multi} additionally learn to alleviate the constraint of strict match between the hypothesis and the reference tokens.
+They propose Multi-granularity Metric-based Optimization (MgMO) to collect model behaviors on varied granularity of translation segments and use the feedback for back-propagation.